BridgeCore/aws-notes/notes.md

   * compliance
   * ...
 ---
-# secure your aws resources like  pro
+# SEC203 - A Practitioners guide to securing your cloud like an expert
 too basic overview of iam and policies

 ---
-# serverless arch patterns
+# ARC305 - Serverless arch patterns and best practices
 ### November 26, 2018

 see slides: